sandialabs/canary/docs/source/howto/config.rst

 Configuration settings
 ======================

-Additional configuration is not required.
+Additional configuration is not required to run ``nvtest``.
 To see the current configuration, issue

 .. code-block:: console